openstack/cinder/doc/source/configuration/block-storage/drivers/everpure-driver.rst

 force this to be False.

 Enabling SafeMode for OpenStack volumes may, in rare edge cases, cause unexpected side-effects.
-If these occur, please contact Pure Storage Support.
+If these occur, please contact Everpure Support.

 Setting host personality
 ~~~~~~~~~~~~~~~~~~~~~~~~